 Why fat interfaces hurt

-• Unnecessary dependencies: Classes become coupled to methods they never call, making unrelated changes risky.
+- Unnecessary dependencies: Classes become coupled to methods they never call, which makes unrelated changes risky.

-• Empty implementations: Classes are forced to stub out unused methods, adding boilerplate.
+- Empty implementations: Classes are forced to stub or throw for unused methods, adding boilerplate.

-The core idea is simple: give each client exactly what it needs, and nothing more.
-This makes components easier to understand, test, and evolve.
+Give each client exactly what it needs and nothing more.
+That leads to components that are easier to understand, test, and evolve.

 Monolithic vs. Segregated Interfaces